 A home energy audit is a comprehensive assessment of your home's energy usage.
 Audits are conducted by certified professionals who identify areas where you could be wasting energy and provide recommendations for improvements.
 The goal of a home energy audit is to find ways to make your home more energy-efficient, saving you money on your energy bills.

-Types of Home Energy Audits
+Types Of Home Energy Audits

 There are generally three types of energy audits.
 The type of audit you need will depend on your budget and the level of detail you want from your auditor.
 While auditors may not advertise their audits in these levels, the following breakdown can help you determine what services you need from an auditor.